kierenadkins/Software-Architecture/docs/decisions/0004-Wire-frame-software-decision.md

 * Good, because Adobe Xd libraies can offer us consistency and time efficiency.
 * Bad, as Adobe Xd is in maintenance mode which means its not actively being developed

+## Status
+* Rejected

 ## More Information
+This is no longer going to be used going forward.
+The intial design was developed via adobe XD